sdegroot/iamgroot-blog-archetype/content/post/what-if-recruiters-would-be-software-engineers-themselves.md

 So, given that you as a developer can make the tools you need, a whole new world of possibilities open.
 Suddenly, you can start collecting data and perform analysis on this data.
 I have so many questions that I would like to have answered.
 I mean, how long do people stay at any given job?
 Why did they leave?
 All of the questions you would usually ask in an exit-interview, are super relevant for recruitment.

 Basically, what I am saying, is: keep in touch.
-You are not done after a candidated signed.
+You are not done after a candidate signed.
 Signing is just one step of an indefinite process.
 Client retention could be more important than you realize.

 ## Concluding